 How to apply

 To apply for a multicultural community facilities grant follow these steps:

 Step 1.
 Read the multicultural community facilities grant guidelines.

 Step 2.
 Fill in the multicultural community facilities grant application form.

 Step 2.
-Submit the application and supporting documents in person or by mail, email or fax using the following contact details:
+Submit the application and supporting documents using one of the following contact details: